Charles Scott Napier: Second World War

-He was also made an American Commander of the Legion of Merit, and awarded the French Legion d'Honneur and Croix de Guerre 1939–1945.
+He was also made a Commander of the Legion of Merit by the United States, and awarded the French Legion of Honour and Croix de Guerre.

 Worn out by his exertions, Napier suffered a breakdown at the end of 1944, necessitating two months' sick leave.
 He returned to SHAEF for the final stages of the Western Allied invasion of Germany.
 His attention then turned to the rehabilitation of the German transportation system.

 Post-war

 Napier relinquished his appointment in July 1945, and retired from the Army on 11 April 1946 with the honorary rank of major-general.
 He accepted a position with the Allied Control Council in the hope that agreement could be reached between the former Allies on transportation matters which in turn would lead to wider cooperation, but he died suddenly in London on 16 June 1946.
 His remains were cremated and he is commemorated at Golders Green Crematorium.